Luel-dev27/hotel-qr-menu/README.md

 # Hotel QR Menu System

-This project is a hotel menu system with:
+This is a hotel QR menu system I built with a React frontend and a Django backend.

+It includes:

 - a public guest menu
 - a protected staff workspace
 - one hotel QR code that opens the guest menu

-## Current behavior
+## How it works

-- Guests scan one hotel QR code and land on the public menu
+- Guests scan one hotel QR code and land on the public menu.
-- Staff manage menu items and categories from `/admin`
+- Staff log in to `/admin` to manage menu items and categories.
-- Django API routes stay under `/api/...`
+- API routes are available under `/api/...`.
-- Django's built-in admin is available at `/django-admin/`
+- Django's built-in admin is available at `/django-admin/`.
+- `/manage/` is only a shortcut that redirects to `/django-admin/`.

 ## Tech stack